 Even dating sites insist they have the right “formula” to meet the man of your dreams, and heck, your mother has not-so-subtly hinted at the benefits a match.com membership could bring me.

-While surprised at these reactions, I wasn’t phased by them.
-The relationship grass may have been greener, but rather than looking over the other side of the fence, I was going to water my own damn lawn!
+The relationship grass may have been greener, but rather than looking over the other side of the fence, water your own damn lawn!